kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 A few days ago, I inexplicably hurt my toe (probably from cycling) and had to rest over the weekend.
 With all this unexpected freetime, I played games on the first day.
 On the second day, I felt bored and decided try making a game instead of playing one.

 While I am a professional software engineer, I'm not a game developer.
-As a kid, I made some games in the Starcraft and Warcraft III map engines and I'd often provide feedback to friends making their own games.
-But never my own.
+As a kid, I made custom maps in the Starcraft and Warcraft III editors and I'd often provide feedback to friends making their own games.
+But never finished my own.

 In the past, how I'd approach making a game has been:
 1. Choose a game engine based on what people seem to like at the time